jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 In the 1980s, Dave and his center released a computer-based system to help adolescents deal with substance use, health, and personal issues.

-Their system and other digital therapeutics slowly evolved over the years with changes in technology, but their impact remained limited because computers were expensive and many people didn't have access to them.
+But the impact of his and other early digital therapeutics remained limited because computers were expensive and many people didn't have access to them.

 ---